gomathishankar28/ms2_desi_wagon/README.md

 # **Introduction**

 Desi Wagon is a mobile grocery truck that delivers Indian groceries, fruits, vegetables and spices mostly to the Indian diaspora in Netherlands.
-This company’s business proposition is to address the need for India items at affordable prices.
+This company’s business proposition is to address the need for Indian items at affordable prices.
 Being a mobile delivery business model, this connects with the cities where the Indian population is concentrated in the Netherlands.

 The reason to promote this business model in Netherlands is due to the scarce availability of Indian stores which in turn has led to monopolies in certain cities driving up the prices of indian staples.
 Mobile grocery units try to address this concern by bringing down the overheads of storefronts and service personnel and passing this cost benefit directly to the customers.